-Options are contracts entitling the holder to purchase or sell a specified number of shares or units of a particular security at a specified price at any time until the contract's stated expiration date.
+Options are contracts that give the buyer the right, but not the obligation, to purchase or sell a specified number of shares or units of a particular security at a specified price at any time until the contract's stated expiration date.
 Premiums paid for options purchased are recorded as investments and premiums received for options written/sold are recorded as liabilities.
 When securities are acquired or delivered upon exercise of an option, the acquisition cost or sale proceeds are adjusted by the amount of the premium.
 When an option is closed, the difference between the premium and the cost to close the position is realized as a gain or loss.
 When an option expires, the premium is realized as a gain for options written or as a loss for options purchased.
-Both realized and unrealized gain/loss are included in net appreciation/(depreciation) in fair value of investments on the schedule detailing investment income/(loss) of the MPT.
+Both realized and unrealized gain/loss are included in net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT.
 The risks include price movements in the underlying securities, the possibility that options markets may be illiquid, or the inability of the counterparties to fulfill their obligations under the contracts.

-As of December 31, 2018 and 2017, the MPT held written option contracts with a fair value of (\$354) and (\$276), respectively, which are included in derivative contracts, at fair value liabilities on the statement of net assets of the MPT.
+As of December 31, 2019 and 2018, the MPT held written option contracts with a fair value of (\$89) and (\$354), respectively, which are included in derivative contracts, at fair value liabilities on the statement of net assets of the MPT.
 The written option contracts are primarily options on government note and bond futures, and interest rate and credit default swaps.
-As of December 31, 2018 and 2017, the MPT has purchased options of \$654 and \$345, respectively, which are included in derivative contracts, at fair value assets on the statement of net assets of the MPT.
+As of December 31, 2019, the MPT held no purchased options.
+As of December 31, 2018, the MPT held purchased options of \$654, which are included in derivative contracts, at fair value assets on the statement of net assets of the MPT.